aishabtidon/memos-ecs/README.md

 # Memos on AWS ECS Fargate

 A production-style deployment of [Memos](https://github.com/usememos/memos) on AWS ECS Fargate, with infrastructure defined in Terraform and deployment automated via GitHub Actions.
-The setup uses a multi-AZ VPC, HTTPS (ACM), an application load balancer, Fargate tasks, EFS for persistent data, and CI/CD for image build and infrastructure updates.
+The setup uses a multi-AZ VPC, secure HTTPS routing ,ACM certiface validation, an application load balancer, Fargate tasks, EFS for persistent data, and CI/CD for image build and infrastructure updates.

 ## Table of Contents